 - NURS 321.
 Pathophysiology

-Propective Nursing students must take the Kaplan Nursing Admissions Exam [PDF] (KNAT) starting with applications for admision in Fall of 2012.
+Propective Nursing students must take the Kaplan Nursing Admissions Exam [PDF] (KNAT) prior to application deadline.

 Transfer students are advised that after 24 credit hours are earned at Radford University, the Radford GPA is used for admission.
 Transfer students who have earned less than 24 hours at Radford University are advised that the combined GPA for all course work is considered.
 Credit may be earned for select courses by examination (CLEP, ACT-PEP).

 *Applicants must be admitted to Radford University prior to admission to the upper division major.